Business Relationship Manager (BRM) Metrics

 At the strategic partner level, BRMs can also report on the financial value realized across the organization.

 By summing up the individual BRM value realization reports, you now have financial value that can be shared across the organization.
 Your CEO and executive leadership will love this.

 It’s important to track the number of projects met with a “no.”

 BRMs must show how they shape demand, rather than being a glorified salesperson who just drums up new demand all the time.
 Establishing KPIs by function empowers both the organization and the BRM to truly shape demand and only move the projects forward that move the needle with respect to value realization.
 Capturing paused ideas is a valuable metric to report on.

 For Professional BRM Institute members, leverage other metric tools listed in the BRMiBOK on the Online Campus:

 How to Implement Value Tracking and BRM Metrics

-Business Relationship Management Institute (BRM Institute) has a mission to inspire, promote, and develop excellence in Business Relationship Management across the globe, leading to outstanding business value for organizations and professional fulfillment of every individual member of the BRM community.
-Through this mission, BRM Institute has various yearly membership packages that can be customized to help ensure the progress of your BRM capability thrives through the metrics above.
+BRM Institute has a mission to inspire, promote, and develop excellence in business relationship management around the world, leading to outstanding value for organizations and professional fulfillment for every individual member of the BRM community.
+Through this mission, BRM Institute has various yearly membership packages that can be customized to help ensure that the progress of your BRM capability thrives through the metrics above.
 If you’re not already a member of this supportive community, consider joining to launch your career and your team to greater heights!

 Want access to these BRM Metrics tools?
-This is one of the many benefits members experience an have access to in the Online Campus!
+It’s just one of the many benefits members experience in the Online Campus!